Postman-Student-Program/postman-submission-checker-api/README.md

 #### Student Expert training checker - Deployment

-Here is the remote URL for the student expert checker prod server `https://git.heroku.com/pm-student-expert-checker.git`

-If you are a developer with permissions on this project, you can add this remote to git like so:
+If you are a developer with permissions on the Student Expert Submission checker server, you can add this remote to git like so:

 `git remote add heroku https://git.heroku.com/pm-student-expert-checker.git`